ebrookswrites/Simple/docx.md

-This documentation describes how to use the Gus robotic toothbrush.
+This documentation describes how to use the Gus Robotic Toothbrush.

 Note that this toothbrush is not safe to use for children and is only intended for dogs.